zaufi/kate-cpp-helper-plugin/README.md

 * Need to introduce index database to lookup for declarations/definitions/references.
 It also can be used for code refactorings (like rename smth & etc.)
 * Give a context hint to code completer
+* Give a priority boost for code completion items depending on lexical/semantic context
 * <del>Not quite related to C++, but it would be nice to have a CMake autocompleter.
   It can complete variables, functions, properties, `include()` or `find_package()` files.
   Also it can retrieve `help` screen for particular module.</del> [done in kate.git and KDE SC 4.11]